airbytehq/airbyte/airbyte-integrations/connectors/source-jina-ai-reader/README.md

 ## Publishing a new version of the connector

 You've checked out the repo, implemented a million dollar feature, and you're ready to share your changes with the world.
 Now what?
-1. Make sure your changes are passing our test suite: `airbyte-ci connectors --name=source-jina-ai test`
+1. Make sure your changes are passing our test suite: `airbyte-ci connectors --name=source-jina-ai-reader test`
 2. Bump the connector version (please follow [semantic versioning for connectors](https://docs.airbyte.com/contributing-to-airbyte/resources/pull-requests-handbook/#semantic-versioning-for-connectors)):
     - bump the `dockerImageTag` value in in `metadata.yaml`
     - bump the `version` value in `pyproject.toml`